metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 Cleveland's defense is just being outplayed by the Bailey Zappe-led Patriots.
 Not much pressure on Zappe, defensive personnel forgetting to pick people up in coverage, cornerbacks whiffing on press...

+One thing I like about the Patriots - they're not stressing their young quarterback too much.
+In negative game script, they're giving him easy plays to execute.

+Patriots surprising me with how well they're containing Chubb and Hunt.
+Judon, Deatrich Wise, and safety Kyle Duggar are all making plays against them.

+Bailey Zappe showing some impressive processing ability, given that he's been pretty quick exploiting gaps in coverage wherever he can find them.

+Cleveland cannot be a pass-first team, end of story.
+At least not until Watson returns.

 ***

 ## Jets @ Packers